BIMSBbioinfo/projectTemplate/README.md

                 try to keep it to 3-4 sentences.
 A newcomer has to understand what you wrote here.

-Roles: Who is involved in this project ? main driver: Who is doing the bulk of the work support work: Who is helping out with ideas, scripts, know-how
+Roles: Who is involved in this project ? main driver: Who is doing the bulk of the analysis work.
+Writing code, processing data? support work: Who is helping out with ideas, pre-made scripts, know-how or small custom analysis?
    supervision: Who is doing the project management and has the birds-eye view

 presentations:google drive or dropbox-alike link or multiple links or locations of presentations on our servers